MunGell/awesome-for-beginners/README.md

 ## Contribute

 Contributions are welcome!
-See the [contributing guidelines](CONTRIBUTING.md).
+Please see our [CONTRIBUTING guide](CONTRIBUTING.md) for instructions on how to get started.

 ## Thanks to GitHub Sponsors